vincentbernat/network-lab/lab-bgp-llgr/README.md

             BGP.local_pref: 100
             BGP.community: (65535,6)

-The route gets the community and the "stale" bit but not the reduced priority.
-We need to include that in the configuration ourselves.
+The route gets the community and the "stale" bit.
+The stale route is not used to build the ECMP route, except if we only have stale routes.

+    2001:db8:10::1 via 2001:db8:204::1 dev eth0.204 proto bird metric 1024 pref medium